The Deadliest Flu in History (7)

-If you recall “Welch” observed the dead by autopsies at Camp Devon and was so alarmed he walked out of the room and told his friends, “I have to make three calls.”
+If you recall, “William H. Welch” observed the dead by autopsies at Camp Devon and was so alarmed he walked out of the room and told his friends, “I have to make three calls.”
 Those calls went to Gorgas’s office at Harvard, requesting he perform more autopsies.
 Another call went to Rockefeller Institute, and the third to Oswald Avery.

-When Welch talked with Avery who was working at the Department of Public Health in NYC, he pleaded Avery take the very next train from N.Y. to Deven.
+When Welch talked with Avery, who was working at the Department of Public Health in NYC, he pleaded Avery take the very next train from N.Y. to Deven.
 He realized if anyone could examine the dead and identify the pathogen, it would be Avery.
 Welsh believed if anyone thought the chemistry and metabolism of the bacteria interesting, it would be Avery.

-Now Avery’s work had begun, first with the dead who maintained a warmer body temperature, he believed the tests would prove to be more accurate.
-During each of the autopsies he looked for the organism responsible.
+Now Avery’s work had begun, first with the dead who maintained a warmer body temperature.
+He believed the tests would prove to be more accurate.
+During each of the autopsies, he looked for the organism responsible.
 Avery worked alone, surrounded by dead soldiers.
-He knew the slides would show several pathogens, all could kill someone but which one were entering camps, cities, and wiping out the people.
+He knew the slides would show several pathogens; all could kill someone, but which one were entering camps, cities, and wiping out the people.
 Avery, as Park and Lewis, began to find what Pfeiffer’s discovered – the bacillus was in 22 of 30 men.

-While Avery was at Deven, Welch; from Harvard, said to Avery, “Every case showed the influenza bacillus, in many instances pure cultures from one or more lobes of the lung.”
+While Avery was at Deven, Welch, from Harvard, said to Avery, “Every case showed the influenza bacillus, in many instances pure cultures from one or more lobes of the lung.”
 He discovered the upper lobe to be in recent stages.
-An investigator picked up the news and wrote in science, “The cause is believed to be the bacillus Pfeiffer.”
+An investigator picked up the news and wrote in science, “The cause is believed to be the bacillus, Pfeiffer.”

 If you notice Avery’s name did not appear on the notice, his own findings did not spell out the word established or caused.
 He only recalled the seven autopsies, proved to be, cause unknown.

-Avery continued to monitor the country, and he learned in Iowa at Camp Dodge, only 9.6% of 100% had Pfeiffer’s bacillus and only six (6) of one-hundred and ninety eight (198) autopsies.
+Avery continued to monitor the country, and he learned in Iowa at Camp Dodge, only 9.6% of 100% had Pfeiffer’s bacillus and only six (6) of one hundred and ninety-eight (198) autopsies.
 This proved the rush to service those in San Francisco was not going to prove anything.

 Another interesting fact, Avery also found that blood added at two-hundred degrees allowed B. influenza to flourish.

-As scientists rushed to find the bacteria people around the world continued to die.
+As scientists rushed to find the bacteria, people around the world continued to die.
 Even the best could not find the right answer.